jwe4ec/ma-networks/README.md

 - **DASS-21-AS table**
   - Has `sessionId`, and session column at screening has both `ELIGIBLE` and blank values
 - **OASIS table**
+  - Matches values in clean data
-  - After restricting to shared participants in clean OASIS data, total scores are discrepant for 19 participants, all of which in Set A are missing a session and have two entries for another session
+    - After handling multiple entries for 41 participants (all of which in Set A were missing a session and had two entries for another session)
-    - And participants who happen to have same total scores still have missing and multiple entries in Set A
-    - Seems due to potential recoding of session to resolve multiple (and missing) entries in clean data (vs. keeping most recent), and doesn't seem merely due to potential lexicographical sorting by `R34.ipynb`
-      - Seems that session was recoded by sorting each participant's OASIS entries chronologically and then recoding to reflect the expected session order for the number of entries present
+      - Rather than keeping most recent entry, this was done by sorting each participant's OASIS entries chronologically and then recoding to reflect the expected session order for the number of entries present
-    - When excluding all 41 participants with multiple entries in OASIS table, all total scores in Set A are the same as those in clean data
-  - Session dates in OASIS table are inconsistent with those in RR table, even though the RR data matches values in clean data
+  - TODO (check for all participants; this was the case for participants with multiple OA entries but after resolving the multiple entries the session dates are consistent for those participants): Session dates in OASIS table are inconsistent with those in RR table, even though the RR data matches values in clean data
     - Suggests that session values in OASIS table may be wrong (and indeed, they don't match those in clean data)
-    - After recoding session as described above, the session dates are consistent

 - **RR table**
   - Matches values in clean data
 - **BBSIQ table**